pswanson1/PPM/README.md

 ### PPM.Mk.I.Beta
 >[!WARNING]
 >*β<sub>σ</sub> version contains residues A, G and K only*
+>[!CAUTION]
+>**Issues**
+>* Output is a linear string, hence, some bond angles are not correct
+>* Does not contain hydrogen records (use pyMol or WebMo to add hydrogens)
+>* Atom Index jumps by +1 after branched chain
+>* CONECT record stops short of last few residues after attaching branched sequence
+>* some bond lengths are not ideal so your vizualizer (VMD, pyMol, etc.) might add some random bonds here and there
+>* Isopeptide bond between Lys and branched C-term. is too short
+>* messy code pls dont hate me

 Code for a Python function to generate a Protein Data Base (PDB) file with the added option of Ubiquitylation and side chain modification.